Canadian Law Series – Legal Foundations: Seminar with SCMA British Columbia

 September 25, 2019 - September 27, 2019

-Featuring the most popular critical legal trends covered in the 4th edition of his standard-setting Government Procurement textbook, The Legal Foundations stream out of Paul Emanuelli’s Canadian Law Series covers the main administrative and commercial law duties and remedies that apply to the government procurement process in court-based tendering disputes.
+Featuring the most popular critical legal trends covered in the 4th edition of his standard-setting Government Procurement textbook, the legal foundations covered in Paul Emanuelli’s Canadian Law Series include the main administrative and commercial law duties and remedies that apply to the government procurement process in court-based tendering disputes.

 Administrative Law and Judicial Review